-Road debris is the term used to describe objects that end up on the road that do not belong there.
+Road debris accidents occur when objects that don’t belong on the road cause harm.
 Road debris can result from any number of sources, both vehicular and non-vehicular.
-Examples of road debris include:
+Examples include:

 Road debris is hazardous to drivers, cyclists, and even pedestrians.
 Accidents caused by road debris usually happen when a driver hits the object itself, or when a driver swerves to avoid the object and hits another vehicle or another object.